Piran on Istrian Peninsula is Awash in Traditions

 “An annual celebration dedicated to St. George takes place in Slovenia on April 24th,” Irena said.
 “Since before medieval times, this holiday marked the beginning of the salt harvesting season on the Slovene coast.
 Residents of Piran packed up all their necessary belongings on small boats and made their way along the shore to the Sečovlje salt pans.
 More than 2,500 people made the mini migration to this 1,600-acre expanse on the mouth of the Dragonja River and along what is now the Croatian border.”

-The Sečovlje salt pans
+The Sečovlje Salt Pans

-Irena and I made the journey ourselves, driving through the neighbouring town of Portorož to Sečovlje Salina Nature Park, the Mediterranean’s northernmost salt pans.
+Irena and I made the journey ourselves, driving through the neighboring town of Portorož to Sečovlje Salina Nature Park, the Mediterranean’s northernmost salt pans.
 From a neighboring hillside, the wide inlet between the Slovene and Croatian coast resembled giant window panes, with the azure sky and billowing clouds reflected in evenly-spaced rectangular pools.

 “The oldest existing document that refers to the Sečovlje salt pans is a 1278 statute granting Piran status as a town, but for sure the salt pans were made much earlier,” Irena said.
 “Some say salt was being harvested here at the time of Romans.”

 “The salt fields were owned by the town of Piran, its wealthy families and the church and monastery,” she continued.
 “Working in salt-pans was seasonal work done by farmers and fisherman to supplement their primary livelihood.
 Workers rented a specific plot of the salt-field; typically a family worked the same plot for generations, as it represented a significant investment.”